PASSENGER BIT BY SERVICE DOG ON AIRPLANE

 Delta issued the following statement: “Prior to pushback of flight 1430, ATL-SAN, a passenger sustained a bite from another passenger’s emotional support dog.
 The customer who was bitten was removed from the flight to receive medical attention.
 Local law enforcement cleared the dog, and the dog and its owner were re-accommodated on a later flight; the dog will fly in a kennel.”

 We think of service dogs being very well trained, and they generally are.
 However, they are still animals and can react in some situations by biting or attacking someone.
 Our dog bite lawyers have represented many people who have been bitten or attacked by a dog in Minnesota.
 Our attorneys have not had a case where a service dog bit someone, and we hope we never do.
 A service dog takes a long time to train and is so valuable and connected to its owner.
 This is just a tragic situation.
-However, the dog bite victim must be considered and fairly compensated for the injury.
+However, the dog bite victim must be considered and fairly compensated for the injury, including payment of medical bills and other compensation for the injury.
 Fortunately, the dog owner’s homeowners insurance will most likely pay the compensation, even though the dog bite was from a service dog and it occurred outside the home.